The Nature of the Work

 What:

-Complementing that work, I support local community repair events, advocate for repair at the state and local levels, and, as always, promote repair as a social value whenever and wherever.
+Complementing that work, we support local community repair events, advocate for repair at the state and local levels, and, as always, promote repair as a social value whenever and wherever.

 How: